rwth-acis/mobsos-success-modeling/README.md

-LAS2peer-Monitoring-Data-Provision-Service
+MobSOS Success-Modeling
 ==========================================

-This service is part of the LAS2peer monitoring concept and provides visualization functionality of the monitored data to the web-frontend.
+This service is part of the las2peer monitoring concept and provides visualization functionality of the monitored data to the web-frontend.